BenyDZ/Linkedin-Scrapper/README.md

 Company scraper (Coming soon)

 # How to use it?
-It's very simple, what you need are just, you're `linkedin email account` and your `password`.
+It's very simple, what you need are just, your `linkedin email account` and your `password`.
 After, you have two choice to make a search, with an account link or with a full name and a keyword if possible.
 Like a lot of person can have the same name, a specific keyword to find them can be important.